-Honestly, I do not suggest trying to store nachos that are already baked with melted cheese on top.
+Honestly, We do not suggest trying to store nachos that are already baked with melted cheese on top.
 The texture will change, and it won't taste the same as it does fresh out of the oven.

 It's better to store the baked potato slices and then just heat up a fresh tray of nachos when you want them.

 What types of meat can you add on top of these nachos?